jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 49 Existing approvals and consents granted to former ITO
 (1) This clause applies to the following matters granted to a former ITO by NZQA under Part 20 of the 1989 Act before 1 April 2020 and in effect immediately before that date:
   (a) an approval of a programme under section 439:
-  (b) an approval to provide a training scheme under section 445:
+  (b) an approval to provide a micro-credential under section 445:
-  (c) a consent to assess against the standards listed in the Directory of Assessment Standards under section 449.
+  (c) a consent to assess against the standards listed in the Directory of Assessment and Skill Standards under section 449.
 (2) On and after 1 April 2020,—
   (a) an approval or a consent (including any conditions imposed on the approval or consent) must be treated as if it were granted to the former ITO’s corresponding transitional ITO; and
   (b) unless the context otherwise requires, every reference in the approval or consent must be read as a reference to the corresponding transitional ITO.